waynevaughan/articles/how-brains-learn-complex-skills.md

 For too long, education has been driven by authoritative figures with strong opinions and devoted followers.
 The debates have resembled philosophy or religion more than science.

 That's starting to change.
 AI systems will soon observe in detail how millions of people learn and generate a real picture of what actually works.
-Instead of being beholden to charismatic authorities, we'll have data.
+Instead of being beholden to venerated authorities, we'll have data.

 This could be one of the greatest benefits of AI in education.
 Not replacing teachers, but finally giving us the evidence to know what works.

-The neuroscience already tells us the answer.
+Even without AI, the neuroscience is clear.
 Your brain is a hierarchical system that builds complex understanding from physical structures that form through repeated practice.
 Any approach to education that ignores this is fighting against the architecture of the mind itself.

-The basics matter.